The Collection Study Room will be re-opening from 1 November.

 The room is popular with special interest groups from the community such as potters, embroiderers and quilters.
 Admission to the CSR is free.

 The CSR is open by appointment 10am – 4pm Monday–Friday (and weekends by arrangement).
-We require at least three weeks notice.
+We require at least six weeks notice.

 Requests should include: artist name, title/s of works, the accession number.
 Search the collection here.

 The CSR Coordinator will be able to respond to routine inquiries about the collection by accessing the Gallery's collection management system database.
 Printouts of collection information may be made available at the discretion of the CSR Coordinator.